marbl/MetagenomeScope/README.md

     * The color selection functionality in the viewer interface uses the [Bootstrap Colorpicker](https://farbelous.github.io/bootstrap-colorpicker/) plugin.
 * [csso](https://github.com/css/csso)/[csso-cli](https://github.com/css/csso-cli), [UglifyJS](https://github.com/mishoo/UglifyJS2), and [html-minifier](https://github.com/kangax/html-minifier) are used to minify CSS, JS, and HTML code for the viewer interface, respectively.
+* The code in `loadajaxDB()` in the viewer interface that performs an XMLHttpRequest was based on [this article](http://www.henryalgus.com/reading-binary-files-using-jquery-ajax/) by Henry Algus.

 ## Contact